 The Myth Of The First Olive Tree

-The history of the Olive tree begins in the Eastern part of the Meditteranean.
+The history of the Olive tree begins in the Eastern part of the Mediterranean.
 Ancient Greeks started to spread the olive trees to the Western parts of the Meditteranean, during the years of the Ancient Greek empire.
-According to Greek Mythology, the Olive tree first appeared, after Goddess Athena (Zeus favorite daughter) offered it to the Greeks after a fight she had with Poseidon (the God of the Sea).
+According to Greek Mythology, the Olive tree first appeared, after Goddess Athena (Zeus' favorite daughter) offered it to the Greeks after a fight she had with Poseidon (the God of the Sea).
 The Athenians then named the city Athens (Athena in Greek, Αθήνα) in order to thank the Goddess for her offering.
 And placed the tree on the Acropolis.
 Today there is still one Olive tree sitting right on that spot on Acropolis.

 The Oldest Olive Trees

-Some examples of the oldest olive trees are that of “Peisistratos Tree”, which is located by the banks of the Cephisus River in Athens and is believed to be planted in the 6th century BC, and the ‘Finix Olive’ in the island of Crete that is thought to be 2000 years old.
+Some examples of the oldest olive trees are that of "Peisistratos Tree", which is located by the banks of the Cephisus River in Athens and is believed to be planted in the 6th century BC, and the 'Finix Olive' on the island of Crete that is thought to be 2000 years old.

 Uses Of Olive Oil In Ancient Greece